easypanel-io/website/docs/05-templates/listmonk/index.md

 ## Description

-listmonk is a self-hosted, high performance mailing list and newsletter manager.
-It comes as a standalone binary and the only dependency is a Postgres database.
+Listmonk is a self-hosted, high-performance mailing list and newsletter manager.
+It is designed to manage millions of subscribers across various single and double opt-in lists, with custom JSON attributes for each subscriber.
+The app allows you to query and segment subscribers with SQL expressions and offers a fast bulk importer for easy integration with external CRMs and subscriber databases.
+Listmonk also provides a simple API for sending transactional messages to subscribers using pre-defined templates.
+These messages can be sent via email, SMS, Whatsapp, or any medium via Messenger interfaces.
+The app also includes simple analytics and visualization tools, a powerful templating system for creating dynamic email templates, and a media manager for uploading images for email campaigns.
+Listmonk is free, open-source, and designed for high performance, with a single binary application that runs everywhere with a minimal CPU and memory footprint.

 ## Benefits

-- Performance: listmonk is designed to handle millions of subscribers and can send campaigns of millions of emails.
-It has a low CPU and memory footprint, making it efficient and scalable.
-- Flexibility: listmonk offers a range of features including mailing list management, transactional mails, analytics, templating, media management, and more.
-It can be easily integrated with external systems and supports multiple messaging mediums.
+- High Performance: Listmonk is a high-performance mailing list and newsletter manager that can handle millions of subscribers with ease.
+It is designed to be efficient and fast, ensuring that your campaigns reach your audience quickly and effectively.
+- Customizable: With Listmonk, you have the power to customize your newsletters to your liking.
+It supports powerful, dynamic email templates with the Go templating language, allowing you to create unique and engaging content for your subscribers.
-- Privacy: listmonk prioritizes subscriber privacy by allowing them to blocklist themselves, export their data, and wipe their data with a single click.
+- Privacy Focused: Listmonk respects the privacy of your subscribers.
+It allows subscribers to permanently blocklist themselves, export all their data, and to wipe all their data in a single click, ensuring that their privacy is always protected.

 ## Features

-- Mailing Lists: Manage millions of subscribers across multiple lists with custom JSON attributes.
-Query and segment subscribers using SQL expressions.
-Import data in bulk or integrate with external CRMs and subscriber databases.
+- Mailing Lists Management: Manage millions of subscribers across many single and double opt-in lists with custom JSON attributes for each subscriber.
+Query and segment subscribers with SQL expressions.
-- Transactional Mails: Send transactional messages to subscribers using pre-defined templates.
-Supports various messaging mediums including email, SMS, and messaging interfaces like Whatsapp.
+- Transactional Mails: Listmonk provides a simple API to send arbitrary transactional messages to subscribers using pre-defined templates.
+Send messages as e-mail, SMS, Whatsapp messages or any medium via Messenger interfaces.
-- Analytics: Provides simple analytics and visualizations.
-Allows easy integration with external visualization programs.
+- Analytics: Listmonk comes with simple analytics and visualizations.
+Connect external visualization programs to the database easily with the simple table structure.
-- Templating: Create dynamic email templates using the Go templating language.
-Supports template expressions, logic, and functions.
-Write emails in HTML, Markdown, or plain text.
+- Templating: Create powerful, dynamic e-mail templates with the Go templating language.
+Use template expressions, logic, and 100+ functions in subject lines and content.
+- Performance: Listmonk is designed for high performance.
+It is multi-threaded, high-throughput, multi-SMTP email queues.
+It has throughput and sliding window rate limiting for fine grained control.
-- Media Management: Upload images for email campaigns on the server's filesystem or use S3 compatible backends like Amazon S3 or Minio.
+- Media Management: Use the media manager to upload images for e-mail campaigns on the server's filesystem, Amazon S3, or any S3 compatible (Minio) backend.
-- Extensibility: Connect HTTP webhooks to send messages through various mediums like SMS, Whatsapp, FCM notifications, and more.
+- Extensibility: More than just e-mail campaigns.
+Connect HTTP webhooks to send SMS, Whatsapp, FCM notifications, or any type of messages.

 ## Links